Industrial airflow verification

 Post-install / post-modification validation

-Independent sign-off after new ducting, new branches, collector changeouts, or equipment additions.
+Independent airflow verification documentation after new ducting, new branches, collector changeouts, or equipment additions.

 Ventilation troubleshooting (root cause)